davezap/Better-Burning-Barrels/README.md

 ### LogPlayerProximity [whole meters, 0 is default and disabled]
 Additionally record information about players proximity to this specific barrel.
 This is independent from OnPlayerProximity

+### ExtinguishMethod [whole number, various options]
+When a fire enters the "should extinguish" state, how and when it actually goes out is determined by this parameter.
+- =0: Combustible items are immediately removed, putting the fire out.
+- >=1: The fire will be maintained and lit for this many seconds, and then the behavior is as 0.
+- =-1: The fire will stop being maintained, meaning it will burn out naturally In all cases an extinguished fire is restocked with new combustible materials ready for the next relight.
+If a relight event is received for the fire it will override the timers.

+### NoPain [ bool true or false (default)]
+Fire hot, fire burns!
+But it does not have to be that way, just set NoPain to true and you can snuggle up really close without the usual ill effects.

 <!-- ----------------------------------------------------------------------- -->